 In addition to the firewall routes configured in your CommCell environment, you can also establish connectivity between CommCell computers on third-party ports using existing firewall tunnels.
 These ports are used by third-party applications and are not configured with the Commvault firewall access feature.
 For more information, see Third-Party Port Mappings.

 The media password prevents unauthorized access of data from removable media when using external recovery tools to restore data.
 This ensures that only the originating, licensed CommCell environment can recover data.
-For more information, see Configuring Software Encryption on a Storage Policy and Configuring Data Encryption on a Client.
+For more information on setting media password, see Changing the Media Password.

 Delete Backup and Archived Data